flother/nova-gitcommit/GitCommit.novaextension/README.md

 ## Features

 - Highlights subject line, message body, comments, etc
-- Supports highlighting for all 18 languages supported by Git
+- Supports highlighting for all 18 languages supported by Git (English, French, [etc](https://github.com/git/git/tree/master/po))
 - Supports the [Conventional Commits](https://www.conventionalcommits.org/) syntax

 # How to use Nova to edit your Git commits